 In Grade 5-6, students consolidate and build on their knowledge and skills related to language and texts.
 They become independent readers and writers who take more responsibility for their learning.

 An Intervention Program is available for Grade 1 students who need extra support in developing their literacy skills.
 This program enables the Grade 1 students to work individually with the intervention teacher.

 Speaking & Listening

 Speaking and Listening is the key to all communication and is the precursor to writing and reading.
 At Koondrook Primary School, students are given many opportunities both formally and informally to participate in opportunities to be a speaker and a listener.
-Walker Learning provides this through focus students and class meeting (senior grades), as well as in Grades 3-6 participating in the Lions' Club Public Speaking Competition.
+In Grades 3-6 students can participate in the Lions' Club Public Speaking Competition.

 Students participate in individual, small group and large group opportunities to express their thoughts and ideas.

 A Speech Pathology Service is provided by the Swan Hill Support Services.
 All Foundation (Prep) students are screened through a language assessment during the first Semester.
 The Speech Pathologist currently visits the school fortnightly on a Monday.

 The teacher explicitly models a short focussed lesson on a comprehension strategy.
 The comprehension strategies identified as the most important strategies to improve students’ comprehension of text include: Prediction/Prior Knowledge, Questions and Questioning, Think-aloud, Text Structures and Features, Visualising and Summarisation.